azameer/GridGainConnectionlibraries/README.md

 # GridGainConnectionlibraries
-This connection library (GGainDBMgr) enables us to connect to Grid Gain server and execute queries the following are the prerequisites & Usage to execute a query on Grid Gain.
+This connection library (GGainDBMgr) enables us to connect to Grid Gain server and execute queries, the following are the prerequisites & Usage to execute a query on Grid Gain.

 PREREQUISITES: The following modules should be in same directory where the query execution script